He’ll tell you he’s “a pretty average guy.”

 “It’s awesome,” Tawney said.
 “My needs were addressed immediately and it was so convenient.
 I mentioned to them that they should promote it a lot more.
 I hadn’t even heard of it before.”

-Spectrum Health Now is an umbrella term for a triad of services that let patients use technology to quickly and remotely connect with Spectrum Health’s doctors, said Tracey Burke, former director of the telemedicine service.
+The Spectrum Health app is an umbrella term for a triad of services that let patients use technology to quickly and remotely connect with Spectrum Health’s doctors, said Tracey Burke, former director of the telemedicine service.

 The services—On-Demand Care, Specialty Care, and Remote Monitoring—are revolutionizing the way patients like Tawney, and many others, approach medical care.